-Rosca recommends finding help by using the Financial Industry Regulatory Authority’s BrokerCheck (FINRA) where you can do some digging into someone’s experience and see whether prospective advisors have faced any disciplinary actions.
+BrokerCheck is provided by Financial Industry Regulatory Authority’s (FINRA).
+You can do some digging into someone’s experience and see whether prospective advisors have faced any disciplinary actions.

 Once you’ve identified some potential advisors in your neighborhood or city that meet your requirements, start making calls and set up appointments.

-Since there are various ways an advisor makes money — like a commission for selling products, the annual percentage of an investors’ assets, or an hourly rate — you shouldn’t be afraid to ask for the details.
+There are various ways an advisor makes money — like a commission for selling products, the annual percentage of an investors’ assets, or an hourly rate — so you shouldn’t be afraid to ask for the details.

 “Different payment structures might create different incentives,” Rosca says.
 “If somebody is paid only to sell investments, it means if he doesn’t sell you anything, he doesn’t make any money.”

-If an advisor doesn’t want to discuss these details, move on to someone else.
+If an advisor doesn’t want to discuss these details, don’t be afraid to move on to someone else.

 The most important thing is for you to understand what’s going on with your financial life and feel the freedom to continue asking questions until you do understand the details.

-Going rates for financial advising vary, but the average fees equal:
+Going rates for financial advising vary, but the average fees average:

 - 1 to 2% per year of your assets under management

-- a fixed fee of between $1,000 and $3,000 for a service like creating a full financial plan
+- a fixed fee of between $1,000 and $3,000 for a service such as creating a full financial plan

 - an hourly fee of $100 to $400 per hour, according to financial advice site SmartAsset